Everything You Need to Know About Menopause & Perimenopause

 Signs of Perimenopause

 Indications of menopause often start occurring during perimenopause.
 They are the byproduct of reduced function of the ovaries and reproductive hormones, especially estrogen.

 Low estrogen levels often lead to classic menopause and perimenopause symptoms.
 These common symptoms include:

 • Mood swings

 • Difficulty concentrating

 • Low sexual function and drive

-Signs and symptoms are often enough to signal “the change.”
-However, it is important to discuss with a doctor if concerned about any of the changes.
+Signs and symptoms are often enough to signal "the change."
+However, it is important to talk with your doctor if concerned about any of the changes.

 Because menopause is considered a normal part of aging, so there is no cure.
 Instead, a number of treatment options exist to lower negative side effects and enhance the quality of life.
 Some women may turn to hormone medicines, which is also known as hormone therapy.

 According to the Food and Drug Administration (FDA), there are different types of hormone medicines used during and after menopause.
 These include: